Best banks for personal loans in November 2024

 Personal loan interest rates often range from 6.99% up to 35.99%, depending on the lender.

-Borrowers that are perceived to have higher levels of risk typically get charged higher rates and costs.
+Your creditworthiness, a measure of how responsible you are as a borrower and how likely you are to repay debt, determines the rates you're eligible for.
+Borrowers perceived as less creditworthy present more risk to lenders and typically get charged higher rates and costs.
+Conversely, if your credit report shows a clean history and you have a good-to-excellent credit score, you may receive lower interest rates.
 As for fees, some lenders charge them while others don't.
 Origination fees are one of the most common fees you'll come across.
-This covers the lender's cost of processing the loan, and is deducted upfront from your loan funds.
+This covers the loan provider's cost of processing the loan, and is deducted upfront from your loan funds.
 It can be less than 1% or up to 12% of the loan amount.

 To qualify for personal loans, lenders generally consider your credit history, credit score, income, employment situation, and debt-to-income ratio.
 In some cases, they allow you to pledge collateral to strengthen your application.